A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 Council working to address ‘two valid perspectives’

-Cr Wilkie says the challenge is in balancing the role of live music in creating a prosperous and vibrant hospitality precinct, with the residents’ rights to privacy and quiet enjoyment of their homes.
+Cr Wilkie says the challenge is in balancing the role of live music in creating a prosperous and vibrant precinct.
+This includes the residents’ rights to privacy and quiet enjoyment of their homes.

 The current Noosa Plan 2020 allows businesses to operate until midnight on Friday and Saturday and 10pm, Sunday to Thursday.

-However, most businesses have approvals to operate until midnight, seven days a week, due to historic approvals that pre-date the Plan.
+However, most businesses have approvals to operate until midnight, seven days a week.
+This is due to historic approvals that pre-date the Plan.

-The changes to the Plan are intended to address this inequity, he says, with Council working to find a balance between “the two valid perspectives”.
+The changes to the Plan are intended to address this inequity, he says.
+And Council is working to find a balance between “the two valid perspectives”.

-Cr Wilkie says while one petition has an overwhelming amount of support in favour of live music, it doesn’t noise limits will be lifted.
+And while one petition has an overwhelming amount of support in favour of live music, it doesn’t mean noise limits will be lifted, he says.

-“Numbers on a petition don’t matter as much as the substance of the issues raised within them,” he says.
+“Numbers on a petition don’t matter as much as the substance of the issues raised within them.

 “This does not mean that music plays in these venues until midnight, seven days a week now, or if these changes are made.